 The Homesnap Pro features focus more on marketing, lead generation, selling, and additional services and data for real estate professionals (e.g., confidential MLS data, off-market home search, done-for-you online advertising via Google, Facebook, etc., Instagram, and Waze Ads, etc.)

 So, lead generation via people looking for properties, as both platforms do, will get you more exposure on Zillow.

-When it comes to other lead generation methods, such as the services Homesnap is offering, you can find another difference.
+You can find another difference when it comes to other lead generation methods, such as the services Homesnap is offering.

 While Homesnap also offers online ad campaigns done for you via Facebook, Waze, Google Ads, and Instagram Ads, Zillow only offers advertising property listings on their platform via Zillow Premier Agent.

 While Redfin gets far less exposure regarding monthly traffic than Zillow, with 90.5 million page views (source), this is still a multiple compared to the 4.5 million page views Homesnap gets (source).